An overview of the technology that makes everything in Web3 possible.

 The other major consensus mechanism used is Proof-of-Stake.
 This was invented as an alternative to Proof-of-Work when people realized the financial and environmental costs of using so much energy to validate the blockchain.

 Proof-of-Stake instead requires participants in the network to ‘stake’ some of their coins – to put them up as collateral.
 In return, they are entered into a pool of people.
 One (or a handful) of these people is randomly selected to run the computer operation required to validate the block in the chain.
 Because they have skin in the game – their money is at stake as collateral – it can be safely assumed that they will not tamper with the block, otherwise they risk losing their ‘staked collateral.’

 Proof-of-Stake is generally considered to be a superior, more efficient and environmentally-friendly alternative to Proof-of-Work.
-However, the biggest blockchain in the world – Bitcoin – runs on Proof-of-Work.
-With a 10+ year successful track record of never being hacked, it seems unlikely that Bitcoin will switch to Proof-of-Stake.
-But most new development and activity in the blockchain space is occurring on Ethereum or other chains that use proof-of-stake.
+The biggest blockchain in the world – Bitcoin – runs on Proof-of-Work.
+But most new development and activity in the blockchain space is occurring on Ethereum or other chains that use Proof-of-Stake.

 Uses of blockchain